SRodriguezIITH/City-Traffic-System/README.md

 # City Traffic Management System
+Project Submitted by:
+Sonit Patil (bm23btech11023)
+Ananya Dutpal (bm23btech11007)

-Overview
+## Overview
 The City Traffic Management System is a simulation tool that models the traffic network of a city.
 The system utilizes graph theory to represent the city's road network and applies algorithms to optimize and visualize traffic flow.
-The project provides a detailed visualization of the city's road network, and the most efficient routes are highlighted based on predefined input data.
+The project provides a detailed visualization of the city's road network, and the most efficient routes are highlighted based on input source road intersection and destination road intersection.

-Key Features:
+## Key Features:
-Graph Representation: The city’s road network is represented as a directed graph where intersections are nodes and roads are edges.
+Graph Representation: The city’s road network is represented as a bi-directed, bi-weighted graph where intersections are nodes and roads are edges.
 Weighted Edges: Each edge in the graph carries information about the road's distance and travel time.
-Route Optimization: The application supports visualizing the shortest or most efficient routes based on input data and modified Dijkstra considering both distance and time as a pair for traffic conditions.
+Route Optimization: The application supports visualizing the shortest or most efficient routes based on input data and modified Dijkstra considering both distance and time as a pair for traffic conditions with 40% weightage to distance and 60% weightage to time.
 Visualization: The city’s road network is visualized with clear node labels, edge weights, and the highlighted route.

-File Structure
+## File Structure:
-bash

 ```
 root